SynthForge SynthForge SynthForge IO

 What export formats are available?

-SynthForge IO exports to CSV, SQL (with INSERT statements for PostgreSQL, MySQL, SQLite, SQL Server, MariaDB, DuckDB, and CockroachDB), JSON, MongoDB (with embedded documents), Apache Parquet, and SQLite database files.
-Each SQL export includes CREATE TABLE statements, bulk loading commands, and FK constraints optimized for the target database.
+SynthForge IO exports to CSV, SQL (DDL + INSERT statements for PostgreSQL, MySQL, SQLite, SQL Server, MariaDB, DuckDB, and CockroachDB), JSON, JSONL, and Apache Parquet.
+JSON / JSONL output is MongoDB-ready - load it via mongoimport.
+Each SQL export includes CREATE TABLE statements, bulk loading commands (\copy, LOAD DATA INFILE, bcp, etc.), and FK constraints optimized for the target database.

 How do constraints and correlations work?